We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Colonoscopies require more prep work

-Colonoscopies are the gold standard for testing for colon cancer, but they’re also considered a hassle for a few reasons.
+Colonoscopies are the benchmark method for testing for colon cancer, but they’re also considered a hassle for a few reasons.
 They generally require unpleasant prep work, diet or medication restrictions, and time off from work or school.
 And of course, while they’re not painful, they can be uncomfortable.

 FITs must be done more frequently than colonoscopies